angelo-casciani/sitcalc4bpmn/README.md

 This will start a local web server (default: http://127.0.0.1:7860) and open the interface in your browser.

-> **Note:** For command-line usage and detailed examples, see the [Command Reference](#command-reference) section below.

 ### Web UI Features:

-1. **Translation Tab**: Upload BPMN files and translate them to IndiGolog
+1. **Translation Tab**: Upload BPMN files and translate them to IndiGolog.
-   - Drag and drop .bpmn or .xml files
+   - Drag and drop .bpmn or .xml files.
-   - Specify a model name
+   - Specify a model name.
-   - View the generated Prolog code with syntax highlighting
+   - View the generated Prolog code with syntax highlighting.

-2. **Load Existing Model Tab**: Access previously translated models
+2. **Load Existing Model Tab**: Access previously translated models.
-   - Select from a dropdown of available models
+   - Select from a dropdown of available models.
-   - View the translated code
+   - View the translated code.

-3. **Reasoning Tasks Tab**: Execute reasoning over your models
+3. **Reasoning Tasks Tab**: Execute reasoning over your models.
-   - Select a reasoning task (projection, legality, etc.)
+   - Select a reasoning task (projection, legality, etc.).
-   - Input parameters dynamically based on the selected task
+   - Input parameters dynamically adapted on the selected task.
-   - View results in real-time
+   - View the results.

 ## Command-Line Usage